Complete Guide

-Kashmiri Saffron vs Iranian Saffron: Complete Scientific Comparison Guide
+Kashmiri Saffron vs Iranian Saffron

 This comprehensive guide examines both varieties through scientific research, chemical analysis, and practical applications to help you make informed purchasing decisions.
+Whether you're a culinary enthusiast, wellness seeker, or someone looking for the finest quality saffron, understanding these differences is essential.

 Saffron comes from the dried stigmas of Crocus sativus flowers.
 Each bloom produces only three crimson threads, requiring 150,000 flowers to yield one kilogram of dried saffron.
 This labor-intensive harvest process, combined with the spice's unique chemical compounds, explains its astronomical price.